MicrosoftDocs/cpp-docs.it-it/docs/standard-library/multiset-class.md

         << Ref1 << "." << endl;

    // The following line would cause an error because the
-   // const_reference cannot be used to modify the multiset
+   // const_reference can't be used to modify the multiset
    // Ref1 = Ref1 + 5;
 }
 ```